 This book is the loveliest, most hilarious, most real book you could read, though not for the easily confronted: Not that Kind of Girl by Lena Dunham.

-This week's 52 Books in 52 Weeks review is probably the shortest you'll see me write.
-But it’s for a very good reason.
+This week's review is probably the shortest you'll see me write, and for a very good reason.
 The Poison Artist by Jonathan Moore.